evgenyneu/ios-imagescroll-swift/README.md

-# iOS demo app for using an image in a scroll view with auto layout written in Swift
+# Image in a scroll view with auto layout

+This is a iOS demo app that shows how to use an image in a scroll view with auto layout.
+It is written in Swift.
 Image can be panned and zoomed.
 It is centered and zoomed out initially.
 Adapts to device orientation change with animation.

 Tested in iOS 7.1 and 8.0.